ThinkDataEd/curriculum/docs/unit2/lesson2.md

 their predicted balancing point and why their prediction was made that way.
 Select a pair to share their discussion with the whole class.

-16. Using the *Personality Color* survey data from Step 9, ask student pairs to compute the mean score for each of the other three personality colors.
+16. Using the *Personality Color* survey data from Step 9 above, ask student pairs to compute the mean score for each of the other three personality colors.

 17. Inform the students that, during the [next lesson](lesson3.md), they will learn about another method that can be